Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 ## Aggregate data using aggregation extensions

-Now that you've seen how to do basic aggregations with ```count```, let's look at more complex examples that help solve real-world problems.
+Now that you've seen how to do basic aggregations with ```count```, let's look at more complex examples.

 >[!NOTE]
 >At this time, aggregation extensions are not supported by any of our client tools although they are being looked at.
 We've come up with a simple workaround which is explained in the Power BI client documentation.